Moosieus/blog/content/wordpress.md

 I recall using the Gutenberg editor in earnest on exactly one WordPress project (maybe two), and it proved not worth the trouble.

 ## Pivotal Plugins
-WordPress leaves a lot wanting that’s made up for by a handful of pivotal plugins.
-It’s been a while since I’ve dealt with WordPress hands on (thank goodness), but the two that come to mind are **Advanced Custom Fields (ACF)** and **Yoast SEO**.
+WordPress leaves a lot wanting that's made up for by a handful of pivotal plugins.
+It's been a while since I've dealt with WordPress hands on (thank goodness), but the two that come to mind are **Advanced Custom Fields (ACF)** and **Yoast SEO**.
 Both of them provide functionality relevant to most websites:

 - **ACF** allows users to define schemas for structured content in the database, and to incorporate them into templates.